EUROPEAN PARLIAMENT AMBASSADOR SCHOOLS

 BRINGING EUROPE INTO YOUR CLASSROOM

-What is the AmbAssador Schools Programme?
+What is the Ambassador Schools Programme?

 An annual programme of accreditation open to all secondary schools and colleges in the UK and the EU.
+The UK programme is run by the European Parliament Liaison Office in the UK.

 It enables students to learn more about European parliamentary democracy, organise and take part in practical activities related to the EU, and engage with their community and Members of the European Parliament.